muqtadirlawal/Streamline_Logistics/README.md

-# Optimizing Order Fulfillment with Excel Dashboards and Automating KPIs via Office Scripts
+# Optimizing Order Fulfillment and Creating Automated Reports with Excel Dashboards and Office Scripts

 ## Table of Contents